RnJ4/YTClipper/README.md

 5. Input the url,start and end time, then click Run workflow
 6. Wait for the action to complete and download the artifact
 + note:The beginning of the video might be silent, set your start time a few seconds earlier and trim these part locally.
-+ Or let ffmpeg encode the video again (change "-c copy" to "-c:v libx264")
++ Or let ffmpeg encode the video again (change "-c copy" to "-c:v libx264" in line 22 of main.py)